Ed Donovan

-Ed Donovan is an actor and the editor/publisher of In Focus Magazine, Florida's film, television and the arts industry magazine.
+Edward Charles Donovan (December 14, 1931 – August 30, 2025) was an American actor and the editor of In Focus Magazine, Florida's film, television and the arts industry magazine.
 A former Boston police officer, Donovan was the subject of a biographical non-fiction book called The Shattered Badge.
 The title comes from his working in founding and operating the Boston Police Stress Program, a program for policemen by policemen to deal with their unique stress problems.
 Donovan was a featured interview in the HBO documentary Cops: Behind the Badge.
 He has been interviewed on several talk shows including the Phil Donahue Show and The Oprah Winfrey Show.

 Biography

-Donovan is a retired 32-year veteran Boston police officer with special training in photography, crime scene investigation, crisis intervention, hostage negotiations and firearms.
+Donovan was a retired 32-year veteran Boston police officer with special training in photography, crime scene investigation, crisis intervention, hostage negotiations and firearms.
 He worked in homicide, intelligence, undercover in protests, riots, stings and drug raids.

 Donovan was the director and founder of the Boston Police Stress Program, the first peer-counseling program in the world for law enforcement officers and their families under stress.